osgi/osgi.enroute/osgi.enroute.web.simple.provider/readme.md

 ### Error Handling

-For Segregated Bundles, it is possible to provide a static error page for 404 errors.
+For Segregated Content bundles, it is possible to provide a static error page for 404 errors.
 For any other usage, you should register a servlet with the `osgi.http.whiteboard.servlet.errorPage` property in the usual way.
 (See 140.4.1 of the Compendium.)